2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 … as the \(n\) times we observe the random phenomenon goes to infinity.

-The “infinity” term is key when it comes to an understanding the philosophy behind the frequentist school of statistical thinking in contrast to its Bayesian counterpart.
+The “infinity” term is key when it comes to understanding the philosophy behind the frequentist school of statistical thinking in contrast to its Bayesian counterpart.
 In general, the frequentist way of practicing statistics in terms of probability and inference is the approach we usually learn in introductory courses, more specifically when it comes to hypothesis testing and confidence intervals which will be explored in Section 2.3.
 That said, the Bayesian approach is another way of practicing statistical inference.
 Its philosophy differs in what information is used to infer our population parameters of interest.
 Below, we briefly define both schools of thinking.

 Definition of frequentist statistics